StringEpsilon/lite_rpg_en/README.md

 ## What is Lite?

 Lite is a free pen and paper role playing game system.
-It is "free" in three aspects: It supports a free and narrative driven playstyle, it is suitable for alle settings and is available under a free license.
-Lite can be easily adjusted for existing settings and playable settings and adventures are available (in German).
+It is "free" in three aspects: It supports a free and narrative driven playstyle, it is suitable for all settings and is available under a free license.
+Lite can be easily adjusted for existing settings and playable settings and adventures are available.

 ## Translation progress

-This translation project as only just kicked off.
-Completion status:
+This translation project has only just kicked off.

-8 / 72 pages (~ 10%)
+First draft status: 8 / 72 pages (~ 10%)

 ## License and credit